brianjwoo/DonorsChoose/README.md

 Provide recommended projects based on their projects they have previously donated to.
 Either from a specific causes they prefer to donate to, or whether they prefer to donate to a specific school.

-**The ROC Curve in Notebook #4 is most likely incorrect as it seems the model is overfit.
-This is probably because I regenerated a different split of the sample, which results in all cases being higher.
-The best is to train the model with more data using the same parameters and early stopping.